siri-rouser/RoundaboutHD/README.md

 - `xmin`, `ymin`, `width`, `height`: Bounding box coordinates (pixels)
 - `xworld`, `yworld`: GPS/world coordinates of the object (optional)

-> *Note: `xworld` and `yworld` are not required for evaluation, but including them is recommended for future extensions.*
+> *Note: The value of `xworld` and `yworld` do not count into the evaluation, you can use the value -1 as placehold.
 ---

 ### Single-Camera Tracking Evaluation